vzool/docs/api/reference.md

 }
 ```

-## Parameters
+## Query Parameters

-There are many common query parameters used throughout the API.
-Those are described here and referenced from within each endpoint's section.
+The API have a set of query parameters that can be used for specific actions, such as filter, sort, limit and choose the fields from a result.

+The supported query parameters are listed below:

 | Name          | Description                                                                |
 | ------------- | -------------------------------------------------------------------------- |